 We always reward good attendance through certificates, prizes and events at the end of every term.
-We also reward Parents/Carers by entering them into a prize draw for a voucher, if their child has 100% attendance.

 We do send letters out when certain attendance thresholds are reached, as a timely reminder about the importance of maintaining good attendance.

-If a child's attendance falls below 92%, Parents/Carers can expect to be invited to meet with the Headteacher, to discuss any concerns regarding achieving good attendance goals, in order to fulfill a child's educational opportunities.
+If a child's attendance falls below 92%, Parents/Carers can expect to be invited to meet with the Headteacher, to discuss any concerns regarding achieving good attendance goals, in order to fulfil a child's educational opportunities.

 If a child's attendance falls below 94%, providing medical evidence becomes mandatory, ideally however we always like to receive medical evidence for absences in order to ensure we are updated on all pupil welfare information.

-If your child is absent from school, please always contact the office on the first day of absence in order to advise on the reason for absence, and remember to keep the school informed on the absence, until the child returns to school.
+If your child is absent from school, please always contact the office on the first day of absence in order to advise on the reason for absence, and to keep the school informed on the absence, until the child returns to school.

 Please be reminded that we can only authorise leave of absence in extremely exceptional circumstances, the majority of cases will inevitably be unauthorised.
 Exceptional circumstances do not include family holidays, visiting relatives or friends, attending events, looking after family members, birthdays or shopping.